ethereum/snake-charmers-tactical-manual/organizing-code.md

 used for things like the test suite.

 The convention is that you **may not** import things from `library.tools` anywhere in the rest of the library code.
+Although, it is acceptable and common to import `tools` in order to set up tests.